noxception/cyberRoyal/README.md

 The Server Side part generates a list of safes and accounts.
 Because the WebAPI call to list all accounts in all your accessable safes can take its time, it will be much faster to use a pre-fetched list.
 This gives an overall better user experience.
+If you don't want to publish the list of safes and account on a server, skip all server side prerequisites and simply leave the dataUrl setting empty on the client side script.

 ### Place ServerSide script and define data folder